-Freezing rain makes for hazardous driving conditions in Maine
+Thousands of CMP customers lose power as temperatures drop

 Sunday’s weather is expected to be clear, with temperatures in the low 30s for much of the state, she said.
 Heavy snow is expected throughout southern Maine on Christmas, with 6 to 8 inches falling before early afternoon.

-Despite the snow switching over to freezing rain on Saturday, weather-related problems were minimal, said local and state officials, who reported multiple small crashes due to weather conditions but no major crashes.
-Central Maine Power reported about 1,000 customers without power statewide at 3 p.m.
-Saturday, including 470 in Lincoln County and 359 in York County.
+Despite the snow switching over to freezing rain on Saturday, weather-related problems were minimal, said local and state officials, who reported multiple small accidents due to weather conditions but no major accidents.

+In the Kittery crash on the turnpike, the big rig was heading southbound at mile 1.5 near the New Hampshire border when it swerved to avoid hitting a car that had spun out, according to Maine State Police.

+State police said Jason Ashburn, 22, of Andover, New Hampshire, was driving too fast for the conditions and lost control of his sedan just before 6 a.m.
+He struck the center median and then collided with the tractor-trailer, which was driven by Patrick Ebanks, 55, of Brockton, Massachusetts.

 The far northern part of Maine was under a winter storm warning late Saturday and into early Sunday, according to the National Weather Service station in Caribou.
 Five to 8 inches of snow and some icing are expected by early Sunday, making travel in northern Aroostook County “very hazardous or impossible,” the station said.